lpod/lpod-python/doc/level0.rst

 This class represents an individual XML member of any ODF package, whatever its functional role and the global document class (text, spreadsheet, presentation, drawing, etc).
 It provides all the basic logic needed to retrieve, update, delete or create any XML element.
+The element retrieval is implemented through an encapsulated XPath engine.

 The external behaviour of an odf_xmlpart object is the same whatever the ODF container from which its content is extracted, knowing that the ODF